Giogazz/interview-test-aiengineer-2025/report/Report.md

 The evaluation metrics used  is the *log_loss* of scikit_learn which corresponds to the *CrossEntropyLoss*.
-This metrics tells us how confident the model is to predict if a file needs to be modified or not given the input files.
+This metrics tells us how confident the model is in the predictions.
 A low loss value is better.

-For each prediction of the model, over the test set, the loss is computed and then the average between all the losses is performed.
+For each prediction of the model over the test set the loss is computed and then the average between all the losses is performed.

 The results obtained, with *n_estimators=5* and *data_size=10000*, for the two experiments are: